AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 Such debt is useful then because it staves off a worse situation by applying a quick-fix to an unexpected situation.
 It also means that Susan had to realign her existing budget to pay off that debt despite the fact that she had done no wrong of her own.

 In our last scenario, Susan borrows $500 to get a new car part.
 She did so because the new car part will not only make her car run faster and smoother, but it will also keep her gas expenses lower.
-If her old car part broke down, she knew that it would damage other parts of the car which would mean the repair would far exceed the debt.
+If her old car part broke down, she knew that it would damage other parts of the car which would mean the repair would far exceed the debt she had incurred so far.
 Thus, she invested the $500 into her car in order to save money in the long-term.
 She still had to adjust her budget to pay off the debt but after she paid it off, she found herself having extra money every month from her savings.
-On top of that, she got to work a little faster each day because driving more than 60 on a 65 used to rattle her car, but now, she can easily ride the speed limit.
+On top of that, she got to work a little faster each day because driving more than 55 on a 65 used to rattle her car, but now, she can easily ride the speed limit.

 This is investment debt.
 It's a debt purposely taken out to make more money, pay off the debt, and be left with more money than before the debt.